-- (a) Where the Employer requires uniforms to be worn, such uniforms will be supplied to the employee at no cost.
+(a) Where the Employer requires uniforms to be worn, such uniforms will be supplied to the employee at no cost.
 Lost articles will be replaced at the expense of the employee.
-Uniforms will be dry cleaned, altered, repaired or replaced at no cost to the employee. - (b) The Employer will provide a secure locking system for employee uniforms.
+Uniforms will be dry cleaned, altered, repaired or replaced at no cost to the employee.
+Requests for uniform replacements will not be unreasonably denied.

+- (b) The Employer will provide a secure locking system for employee uniforms. - (c) Laundry Premium